symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

             ),
         ));

-The ImagineBlock uses the template ``BlockBundle:Block:block_imagine.html.twig`` template to render the layout.
-You may override this one if special markup is needed.
+The ``ImagineBlock`` uses the template ``BlockBundle:Block:block_imagine.html.twig`` to render the layout.
+You may override this or configure a different template if you need a specific markup.

-Refer to the `LiipImagineBundle documentation`_ for further information.
+See also the example below for how to create an ``ImagineBlock`` programmatically.

-See the example below for how to create an ``ImagineBlock`` programmatically.
+Please refer to the `LiipImagineBundle documentation`_ for further information.

 SlideshowBlock
 --------------

-The ``SlideshowBlock`` is just a special kind of ``ContainerBlock``.
+The ``SlideshowBlock`` is a special kind of ``ContainerBlock``.
 It can contain any kind of blocks that will be rendered with a wrapper div to help a javascript slideshow library to slide them.

-The ``ImagineBlock`` is particularly suited if you want to do an image slideshow but the ``SlideshowBlock`` can handle any kind of blocks, also mixed types of blocks in the same slideshow.
+The ``ImagineBlock`` is particularly suited if you want to do an image slideshow, but the ``SlideshowBlock`` can handle any kind of blocks, also mixed types of blocks in the same slideshow.

 .. note::